 Make sure to stay on your diet and exercise program and check your blood sugar regularly.

-Who should not take Januvia?Do not take Januvia if you have type 1 diabetes (insulin-dependent) or if you are allergic to any of its ingredients.
+Who should not take Januvia?Do not take Januvia if you have type 1 diabetes or if you are allergic to any of its ingredients.

 What should I tell my doctor before I take the first dose of Januvia?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Januvia.
-Also, talk to your doctor about your complete medical history, especially if if you have kidney problems, allergies, are taking digoxin, or if you are pregnant, plan to become pregnant, or are breastfeeding.
+Also, talk to your doctor about your complete medical history, especially if you have kidney problems, allergies, are taking digoxin, or if you are pregnant, plan to become pregnant, or are breastfeeding.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

-Adults: The recommended dose is 100 milligrams once daily.
+Adults: The recommended dose is 100 milligrams (mg) once daily.
 If you have kidney problems, your doctor may prescribe a lower dose.

 How should I take Januvia?You should take Januvia once a day, with or without food.
 Your doctor may prescribe Januvia along with other medications that lower blood sugar.
 It is important to follow any dietary, exercise, and blood sugar monitoring instructions from your doctor while taking this medication.